-It is especially true of industrial PhD students that, as the starting point, any questions relating to confidentiality concerning the business or the university be agreed between the parties involved in the study programme at the time of enrolment to avoid having to postpone the defence of the PhD thesis for this reason.
+Both the PhD thesis and the defense are publicly accessible.
+Any questions relating to confidentiality concerning external partners and the university be agreed between the parties involved in the study programme at the time of enrolment to avoid having to postpone the defense of the PhD thesis for this reason.

 Form and substance of the PhD thesis